 NEED HELP NOW?HELP QUICK ESCAPEESCAPE

-Women’s Health Victoria’s Acting CEO, Claire Vissenga and other senior staff are available for comment and to assist journalists by providing evidence based research, facts and figures on a wide range of issues relating to the health and wellbeing of Victorian women.
+Senior staff from Women’s Health Victoria are available for comment and to assist journalists by providing evidence-based research, facts and figures on a wide range of issues relating to the health and wellbeing of Victorian women.

 Issues may include: sexual and reproductive health, violence against women, gender equality, mental health and body image, women and cancer and many more.
 Informed media coverage increases awareness, creates greater recognition of important issues affecting women and can help generate change.